 There is no pro-rated cost if your child cannot attend the entire week.

 COVID-19 refund policy: If you find out in advance of the start of your child's camp session that your child must quarantine due to COVID-19, you will receive a refund for missed days of that session pending documentation from a third-party provider.
 If you find out that your child must quarantine due to COVID-19 during a camp week for which s/he is registered that has already started, you will receive a pro-rated credit that may be used toward our 2023 camps.
 This policy is only applicable for COVID-19.

 Drop-Off and Pick-Up

 Any individual bringing a child OR picking a child up must complete the daily attendance log, which includes the time and a full, legible signature.
-Parents must escort their child(ren) into and out of the Rec Center every day; children will not be allowed to sign themselves in/out or leave the building to meet parents in the parking lot.
+Parents must escort their child(ren) into and out of the Student Recreation Center every day; children will not be allowed to sign themselves in/out or leave the building to meet parents in the parking lot.

 Children will be put into an age group.
 There are 10 children and 1 counselor per group.
 All groups will do some activities together including swimming, snack times, and lunch time.
 During other activities, the age groups may be separated based on facility space or the age-appropriateness of the activity.

 Parents should send two snacks per day and an inexpensive, reusable water bottle.
 We do not have refrigerators or microwaves available for camper use.